In Him Ministries:

 Romans 9:6-8 says, “But it is not as though the word of God has failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his offspring, but “Through Isaac shall your offspring be named.”
 This means that it is not the children of the flesh who are the children of God, but the children of the promise are counted as offspring.”

-In Romans 9; 11, Paul was talking about God’s promise to make Abraham’s descendants as numerous as the stars in the sky (Genesis 22:17).
-Yet, from this huge number of people, only a small group would ultimately be saved.
+In Romans 9; 11, Paul was talking about God’s promise to make Abraham’s descendants as numerous as the stars in the sky (Gen. 22:17).
+Yet, from this huge number of people only a small group would ultimately be saved.

-Paul knew that he was part of God’s remnant.
+Paul knew that he was part of God’s true remnant.

 Romans 11:1-5 says, “I ask, then, has God rejected his people?
 By no means!
 For I myself am an Israelite, a descendant of Abraham, a member of the tribe of Benjamin.
 God has not rejected his people whom he foreknew.
 Do you not know what the Scripture says of Elijah, how he appeals to God against Israel?
 “Lord, they have killed your prophets, they have demolished your altars, and I alone am left, and they seek my life.”
 But what is God’s reply to him?
 “I have kept for myself seven thousand men who have not bowed the knee to Baal.”
 So too at the present time there is a remnant, chosen by grace.”